Ryouh/Feats-Revisited/Feats.md

 You have found perfection.
 You gain the following benefit:

-When you roll a 9 or lower on a check with a tool or skill that you have expertise in, the roll counts as a 10 for you.
+* When you roll a 9 or lower on a check with a tool or skill that you have expertise in, the roll counts as a 10 for you.
 Choose one skill or tool in which you have expertise.
-You now add two and a halve times your Proficiency bonus to the chosen skill or tool (rounded down).
+You now add two and a half times your Proficiency bonus to the chosen skill or tool (rounded down).

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Warforged